Homesteading Blog

 Interview With Dragana Skoro from SoapScapes in Abbotsford

 In this most recent homesteading blog post article, we get to chat with Dragana Skoro from SoapScapes based here in Abbotsford British Columbia Canada, who creates and sells hand-made small-batch artisanal soaps with love and amazing naturally sustainable ingredients that are healthy for your skin and the environment.
 Check out what we discussed below and consider connecting with her on social media.
 Who are you, where do you live and what do you like about operating your craft business?
 My name is Dragana Skoro.
 I live in East Abbotsford and operate my small business from home.
-I have a decent sized store with my products in my home, and a …
+I have a decent

-Interview With Dragana Skoro from SoapScapes in Abbotsford READ BLOG POST >
+Interview With Dragana Skoro from SoapScapes in Abbotsford Read Blog Post

 20 mental health benefits of homesteading in canada